Get a No Obligation Quote Today!

 Moving to St Albans

-Marshal Drive is the most popular road in St Albans, rich with Twenties detached homes, many of which have been extensively remodelled.
+Marshal Drive is a popular road to live in St Albans, rich with 1920s detached homes, many of which have been extensively remodelled.
 It is not unheard of for houses to sell on this street for over £1 million.
 For Victorian family homes, Fifties terraces, and a mix of semi and detached homes, head to the west and south of the centre.
 Here, house prices are 10% cheaper than the north of St Albans.
 In the north-east, there are large Seventies homes, many of which have been developed into apartments.

-For those after flats and apartments, Oaklands and Mosaic are two developments made up of conversions and new builds.
-Prices range from £160,000 to £425,000 dependent on the number of bedrooms, location, and condition of the property.
+For those looking to buy a flat or apartment, Oaklands and Mosaic are two developments made up of conversions and new builds.

 Schools in St Albans